 Chronic Pain Self Management Course - for adults living with persistent pain.
 These courses are run by Pain Association Scotland over a 5 week period, and places must be booked in advance.
 Each session lasts 2.5 hours, and patients will get most benefit from attending the full course.
-The next course starts on Monday 22nd May, in MONTROSE.
-There are still places available on this course.
-You can refer a patient who would like to attend by contacting us with their name, address and phone number.
+The next course starts on Tuesday 27th February in Monifieth.
+We can refer a patient who would like to attend by contacting us with their name, address and phone number.
 Courses run throughout the year, rotating localities in Angus.

 Angus Arthritis Forum - for adults affected by any type of Arthritis.
 A relevant talk by a health care or other professional and a chance to ask questions and socialise with others over a cuppie.
 No need to book, no charge, and patients can bring a friend or family member for support.
 This forum rotates around Angus localities, with 4 meetings in 2017.